 Step 4: Launder in the hottest water the fabric will allow to get out the stain.

 Safety tip: Do not place the clothing into the dryer after washing, because it is difficult to determine while the clothing is wet if all the gas has been removed.
-If it is not this can pose a fire hazard because of the flammability of gas, so just air dry the clothing until you can confirm no gasoline remains.
+If it is not this can pose a fire hazard because of the flammability of this fuel, so just air dry the clothing until you can confirm no gasoline remains.

 Hint: First, be sure to test this solvent on an inconspicuous area of the upholstery to make sure it is safe.